6 Financially Smart Ways to Start 2025

 Tackle Your Debt

-Even if you’re already good about managing debt, consider taking steps to help reduce and consolidate it further.
-For example, if you’re expecting a raise or year-end bonus, consider applying the extra income to any balances with high interest rates.
+Even if you’re good about managing your debt, consider taking steps to help reduce and consolidate it further.
+For example, if you’re expecting a raise or year-end bonus, applying the extra income to any balances with high interest rates could help reduce your balance more quickly.

 Then, think about consolidating any remaining debt, which may help you swap varying interest rates on multiple loans, credit lines or cards for a potentially lower rate on a single loan.
 Reducing the number of loans you carry can also help simplify your financial life and ease money stress.
 You may want to ask your Financial Advisor about possible strategies.